 Healing magic either affects Vitality Points or Wound Points.
 Any healing energy left over from fully healing one form of damage is not carried over to the other damage.
 A spell that gives you a second wind is not going to heal that bullet hole in your gut, nor vice-versa.

 If a creature has both lethal and non-lethal damage, healing applies to the non-lethal damage first.
-Once a creature no longer has any nonlethal damage, any remaining healing is applied to their regular vitality pool.
+Once a creature no longer has any nonlethal damage, any remaining healing is applied to vitality damage.

-A creature with fast healing or regeneration regains the listed amount of Hit Points each round at the beginning of its turn.
+A creature with fast healing or regeneration regains the listed amount of Vitality Points (for PCs) or Hit Points (for NPCs) each round at the start of its turn.

 A creature with regeneration has additional benefits.
 It automatically succeeds at Stamina Rolls to stabilize as long as its regeneration is active.
-If it takes damage of a type listed in the regeneration entry, its regeneration deactivates until the end of its next turn, including against the triggering damage.
+If it takes damage of a type listed in the regeneration entry, its regeneration deactivates until the end of its next turn.